Cathemerality: Thermoregulation

 Thermoregulation has been said to be an adaptive response that enables cathemeral animals to minimize thermoregulatory stress and costs associated with maintaining temperature homeostasis.
 A comparison between diurnal activity and ambient temperatures showed that cathemeral individuals demonstrate the least activity during the hottest part of the day and exhibit an increase in nocturnal activity, therefore exhibit a decrease in diurnal activity during the hot wet seasons.
 For example, to reduce heat stress, eastern grey kangaroos (Macropus giganteus) will spend hot daylight hours in the shade and as a result, they increase their nocturnal activity.

 Predator avoidance

 It has been hypothesized that cathemeral animals alter their activity patterns over a 24-hour period as a mechanism to avoid predation.
 For example, lemurs are subject to a large amount of predation, such as from diurnal raptors or fossa, when active during the day.
-In attempt to minimize the risk of predation, lemurs limit their amount of diurnal activity.
-Predation masking effects have also been exhibited by a tropical reef fish, Golden-lined spinefoot (Siganus lineatus), which shifts its activity based on specific predation pressures in specific environments.
+In an attempt to minimize the risk of predation, lemurs limit their amount of diurnal activity.
+Predation masking effects have also been exhibited by the golden-lined spinefoot (Siganus lineatus), a tropical reef fish, which shifts its activity based on specific predation pressures in specific environments.
 Other hypotheses suggest that cathemerality provides less predictable activity patterns to predators, making the cathemeral individual "temporally cryptic."
 This provides an advantage to cathemeral animals as their predators are unable to anticipate the activity pattern of their prey due to their irregular, flexible schedule.